 Master of Music

 The M.M. is a two-year postbaccalaureate degree in musical performance.
-The degree program includes intensive study of a primary discipline (e.g., keyboard, conducting, composition), augmented by theoretical and historical studies.
+The degree program includes intensive study of a primary discipline (e.g., keyboard, conducting, composition, voice), augmented by theoretical and historical studies.
 See the chapter Programs of Study for ISM expectations.

 Master of Musical Arts

 The Master of Musical Arts degree is a performance-oriented degree designed for students who desire further education beyond a Master of Music degree.
 The M.M.A. is a two-year degree program for external candidates and a one-year program for internal applicants.
 Applicants must hold a Master of Music degree or its equivalent in the field in which they are planning to apply.
 The program provides intensive training in the student’s major field—performance, conducting, or composition—supported by studies in theoretical and historical subjects.
 In addition to private lessons and chamber music, students take part in relevant ensembles such as Yale Schola Cantorum.
 M.M.A. candidates will perform a recital in each year of study.

 Those who hold a D.M.A. degree or are currently enrolled in a D.M.A. program are not eligible to apply for the Master of Musical Arts program.